green4j/green-jelly/README.md

 ## Binaries

-Binaries and dependency information for Maven, Ivy, Gradle, and others can be found at [http://search.maven.org](https://search.maven.org/search?q=green-jelly).
+Binaries for Maven, Ivy, Gradle, and others can be found at [http://search.maven.org](https://search.maven.org/search?q=green-jelly).

 Example for Maven: